 Sur-O-Dhwani’s Durga Puja pandal in Khajaguda and Cyberabad Bangali Association’s puja in Miyapur take several eco-friendly initiatives while organizing their celebrations, which include bamboo and jute decor, besides creating an earthen idol.

-Durga Puja starts from September 21 this year, with Mahalaya being observed that day.
-However, the festivities at Durga Puja pandals will start from September 27 (Panchami) and end on October 2 (Vijaya Dashami).
+Durga Puja starts from October 17 this year, with Mahalaya being observed that day.

 The timings of aarti and bhog vary slightly at each pandal.
 However, aarti and bhog are usually held multiple times in a day at all the pandals.
 So you can check for each of them on their social media pages.